sharonWU0505/Greedy-Algorithm/README.md

+# SMART
-# SMART（Schedule-Making Algorithm with Reassignment and Travelling）
+## Schedule-Making Algorithm with Reassignment and Travelling

 ## First-Stage Assignment
 Assign each task to its ideal day.